romaintrovallet/tutorials/templates/Template_MCUmgr.md

 Just know that other tools exists
 [List of Over The Air Update provided by Zephyr](https://github.com/zephyrproject-rtos/zephyr/blob/main/doc/services/device_mgmt/ota.rst)

+{$Select required$}

+Before doing anything, connect the second cable to the devkit.

 ### A) Only for First Time with MCUmgr with {$Techno$}

 Open another terminal wherever you want